 To make one of these chocolate-covered delights, the first thing to do is to properly prepare a wide berry (the length of the berry is less important).
-Remove the bad spots and
+Remove the bad spots and "calyx" (or "hull") from the berry.

 It is generally best to choose berries without any bad spots, since the spots may show later.
 However, careful covering later with chocolate may hide really small spots, and spots on and near the tip of the strawberry are unimportant, since the tip of the strawberry will be removed later in carving the rose.
 Gently but thoroughly rinse the strawberry.